stinkytoe/bevy_ldtk_asset/README.md

 - If the field describes a location in space, we will use an [I64Vec2](https://docs.rs/bevy/latest/bevy/math/struct.Vec2.html)
   - NOTE: LDtk, and by extension, this library, uses the convention that the y-axis is positive down.
-Implementers will need to take care to invert the y-axis when creating components in Bevy's screen space, such as the transform vector in a [Transform](https://docs.rs/bevy/latest/bevy/prelude/struct.Transform.html) Component.
+Implementers will need to take care to invert the y-axis when creating components in Bevy's screen space, such as the translation vector in a [Transform](https://docs.rs/bevy/latest/bevy/prelude/struct.Transform.html) Component.
   - NOTE: This behavior changed in v0.6.0 .
 - If the field describes a location within an image, we will use a [I64Vec2](https://docs.rs/bevy/latest/bevy/math/struct.I64Vec2.html)
 - Images will be stored as a `Handle<Image>`
 - Numeric fields which aren't coerced into a Bevy type will stored in an appropriate 64 bit field (`u64`, `i64`, `f64`)
+  - We use 64 bit fields to match the precision provided by LDtk, even though Bevy typically uses 32 bit floats
-- `Iid`'s are parsed into our local [Iid] type.
-It is considered undefined behavior if these fail to be unique
+- `Iid`'s are parsed into our local [Iid](src/iid.rs) type.
+It is considered undefined behavior if these are not unique.
-- `Uid`'s are represented by the [Uid] type, which is of type `i64`
+- `Uid`'s are represented by the [Uid](src/uid.rs) type, which is of type `i64`
 - LDtk pivot fields are converted to and stored as [Anchor](https://docs.rs/bevy/latest/bevy/sprite/enum.Anchor.html) fields